 What is flood mapping?

 Hamilton City Council has an ongoing programme to understand what would happen in areas of Hamilton if we had a very large, and rare, amount of rain.
 The measure we use is an event which would happen, on average, once in 100 years.
-Statistically, this means there is a one per cent chance of this happening in any given year.
+Statistically, this means there is a 1% chance of this happening in any given year.

 Why is it important?

 Our information shows whether affected properties would have a low, medium or high flood hazard if we have a one-in-100-year rain event.
-It means people can be prepared for an event like this and can also inform what you do on your property.
+It means people can be prepared for an event like this and can also inform what residents do on their property.